-The year you were born affects how your occupational pension looks.
+The year you were born affects how your occupational pension works.

 Choose how one part is managed

-As a new employee, you will receive insurance documents in the form of an insurance contract and terms and conditions of the insurance, sent to your home from Kåpan Pensions.
+As a new employee, you will receive insurance documents in the form of an insurance contract and terms and conditions of the insurance, sent to your home from Kåpan Government Employees Pension Fund.

 Think about whether or not you need repayment cover